Winter Is Coming! What Vitamins Matter Most this Time of Year?

 It’s important to remember that vitamin C cannot be produced by our own bodies.

 The role of vitamin D is to absorb and assimilate the minerals we get from food.
 It also plays an important role in stimulating normal cellular growth and improving our immune system.
-You can get vitamin D through consuming fish, beef liver, eggs, cheese, and liver oil.
+You can get vitamin D by consuming fish, beef liver, eggs, cheese, and liver oil.

 Another way of getting it is by exposing yourself to the sun daily.
 It is demonstrated that by doing this for 15 minutes a day, you will get the necessary amount of vitamin D that you need.